 - You may also be given an option to enroll in v-safe.
 V-safe is a new voluntary smartphone-based tool that uses text messaging and web surveys to check in with people who have been vaccinated to identify potential side effects after COVID-19 vaccination.
 V-safe asks questions that help CDC monitor the safety of COVID-19 vaccines.
 V-safe also provides live telephone follow-up by CDC if participants report a significant health impact following COVID-19 vaccination.
 For more information on how to sign up, visit: http://www.cdc.gov/vsafe.

-Will the Janssen COVID-19 vaccine give me COVID-19?
+Will the Janssen (Johnson and Johnson) vaccine give me COVID-19?

-No. The Janssen COVID-19 vaccine does not contain SARS-CoV-2 and cannot give you COVID-19.
+No. The Janssen (Johnson and Johnson) COVID-19 vaccine does not contain SARS-CoV-2 and cannot give you COVID-19.